bhbyuh/bhbyuh/README.md

 - 📫 How to reach me **muaazmuzammil69@gmail.com**

-- 📄 Know about my profile more [https://www.linkedin.com/in/muaazmuzammil-dataengineering-ai-ml/]
+- 📄 Know more about my profile: [LinkedIn](https://www.linkedin.com/in/muaazmuzammil-dataengineering-ai-ml/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">